UCP Michigan operates two Assistive Technology Programs. Follow the links for more information on each of the programs.

-You can apply for a loan by MATL APP, by contacting the Loan Fund Manager at United Cerebral Palsy of Michigan at 800.828.2714, or by contacting one of our local application sites and requesting an application from them.
+You can apply for a loan by MATL APP, by contacting the Loan Fund Manager at United Cerebral Palsy of Michigan at 800.828.2714 option 2, or by contacting one of our local application sites and requesting an application from them.

 For more information about Michigan Assistive Technology Loan, please contact UCP at 517- 203-1200 option 2 or (800) 828-2714 option 2, or send an e-mail.

 THE MICHIGAN LOAN FUNDS

 The Michigan Loan Funds are programs of United Cerebral Palsy of Michigan, which works in partnership with Michigan State University Federal Credit Union (MSUFCU) to provide loans.
 It is funded through public and private donations, and started with grants from the United States Department of Education’s Rehabilitation Services Administration.

 The mission of the Michigan Employment Loan Fund (MELF) is to reduce or eliminate barriers to employment through low-interest loans.
 Financial loans can be used to buy equipment for self-employment or to work for an employer from home or a telework center.